-In cooperation with its partners Lebanese Center for Civic Education (LCCE) and A Step Away, forumZFD has developed a handbook on “Memories of War” to be used by teachers and NGO staff to facilitate discussion about past and present violence in Lebanon.
+In cooperation with its partners Lebanese Center for Civic Education (LCCE) and A Step Away, forumZFD has developed under its Dealing with the Past Programme a handbook on “Memories of War” to be used by teachers and NGO staff to facilitate discussion about past and present violence in Lebanon.
 Founded on the techniques of constructive management of memory, the handbook aims to enable youth (aged 14+) to engage with the painful past, to raise awareness of the adverse impact of using violence in conflicts, and to understand the role of memory in the process of reconciliation.
 The handbook uses personal stories and experiences of people who lived through the war as a safe starting point for launching the discussion about the collective memory of the war.

 The material is presented in 12 thematic chapters, working amongst others with interactive activities and exercises, testimonies, newspaper articles, and pictures.
 Each chapter is designed to be easily integrated in lessons or extra-curricular activities at school or to be used as workshop guidelines in NGO work.
 The handbook is complemented by the documentary When We Grew Up Amid War consisting of four short films (Friendly fire, Crossings/feeling alive, Shrapnel, That's how we are going to continue?) portraying the memories of youth from diverse backgrounds who have lived through the war.